-Fans of Germaine de Capuccini who are wondering where to get Germaine de Capuccini spa treatments in the UK, will be delighted to hear that award-winning hotel Park House hotel and spa in West Sussex is the latest hotel to offer the skin care specialist products.
+Fans of Germaine de Capuccini who are wondering where to get Germaine de Capuccini spa treatments in the UK, will be delighted to hear that award-winning hotel Park House hotel and spa in West Sussex offers the skin care specialist products.

 Founded in Spain in 1964, Germaine de Capuccini offers beauty and spa treatments suitable for cancer patients and people on intensive medication – which might lead to skin-related side effects – as well as anyone in need of a de-stressing spa experience.

-The spa at Park House has already been attracting attention, having been garlanded with awards from the likes of Conde Nast Johansens and The Good Spa Guide and the new treatments offered by Park House – the only hotel in Sussex to provide Germaine de Capuccini – will reach a new audience which have greater need than most of some serious pampering.
-There are four treatments available, including a facial, a body and scalp massage, a full body exfoliation, massage and scalp massage and and intense nourishment and hydration option (more information and full list of treatments here)
+The spa at Park House has already been attracting attention, having been garlanded with awards from the likes of Conde Nast and The Good Spa Guide and the new treatments offered by Park House – the only hotel in Sussex to provide Germaine de Capuccini – will reach a new audience which have greater need than most of some serious pampering.
+There are four treatments available, including a facial, a body and scalp massage, a full body exfoliation, massage and scalp massage and and intense nourishment and hydration option.

 During my recent visit – my second stay at Park House, read my first review here – I opted for the Phytocare Baobab Body Ritual which was 90 mins of full-body exfoliation, massage and scalp massage with Baobab oil, which is supposed to revitalise the hair and soothe the scalp.
 It certainly did the trick: I emerged glowing, de-stressed and thoroughly relaxed.